Advancing the dimensionality reduction of speaker embeddings for speaker diarisation: disentangling noise and informing speech activity: disentanglement and speech activity vector

-Using two kinds of codes opens a new potential by discarding speaker-irrelevant information from the speaker code, however, the behaviour of the AE becomes more complicated.
+Using two kinds of codes opens a new potential by discarding speaker-irrelevant information from the speaker code.
+However, the behaviour of the AE becomes more complicated.
 The speaker code should primarily represent input embeddings extracted from speech segments.
 On the other hand, the noise code should mainly represent input embeddings from non-speech segments.
 To enable this ideal scenario, the AE is required to distinguish whether an input is from speech.

-We further introduce an indicator to the proposed DDRI module, assuming that the DDRI can leverage this information to decide which code to be more utilised.
-The indicator takes the form of a vector which has a dimensionality identical to the input embedding and is added element-wisely to the input embedding, similar to the positional encoding~\cite{vaswani2017attention}.
-Concretely, we adopt two indicator vectors: one for the speech embedding and the other for the non-speech embedding.
+We further propose to adopt an SAV, which takes the form of a learnable vector which has a dimensionality identical to the input embedding to compose the proposed DR-DESA.
+An SAV is added element-wisely to the input embedding, similar to the positional encoding~\cite{vaswani2017attention}.
+Concretely, we adopt two SAVs, one for the speech embedding and the other for the non-speech embedding.
+Depending on the speaker embedding's type, we add either SAV to the speaker embedding.
 Note that since the SAD is already included in the speaker diarisation pipeline (either system or reference) and precedes the speaker embedding extraction step, we can utilise SAD results at no additional cost.